castorini/pyserini/docs/conceptual-framework2.md

 We see, from `num_vectors`, that there are 3633 vectors in this index.
 That's a vector (or alternatively, embedding) for each document.

-You can print out each vector:
+We can print out each vector:

 ```python
 for i in range(num_vectors):